TestLinkOpenSourceTRMS/testlink-code/README.md

 Server environment should consist of:
 - web-server: Apache 2.x
 - PHP > 5.5 It will be better if you use PHP 7.2.x
+- PHP IMPORTANTE NOTICE: next TestLink Version will require minimum PHP 7.3.x
+-
 - DBMS
   - MySQL 5.7.x
     - The `log_bin_trust_function_creators` option must be enabled.
   - MariaDB 10.1.x
     - The `log_bin_trust_function_creators` option must be enabled.
   - Postgres 9.x
-  - MS-SQL 201x
+  - MS-SQL 201x -> SUPPORT IS INCOMPLETE

-Supported client web-browsers:
+Tested on web-browsers:
 - Firefox
-- Internet Explorer 9.x or greater
 - Chrome

 ATTENTION: we have not enough resources to test on all kind of browsers.